Justice Bobbe J. Bridge (ret.) │ Founding President/CEO

 firstname.lastname@example.org │ 206.696.7503 x 16

-Mahogany was previously a social worker for the Washington State Division of Child and Family Services in Seattle and Suburban King County.
-She has worked extensively with youth, young adults, and families through local nonprofits and for the City of Seattle.
-She holds BA degrees in Psychology and Sociology from Western Washington University and an MSW from the University of Washington, where she completed the Child Welfare Training and Advancement Program.
-Mahogany is Seattle born and raised, and has been an active member of the Washington Federation of State Employees, WFSE/AFSCME Council 28.
+Mahogany was previously a Social Worker for the Washington State Division of Child and Family Services in Seattle and South King County.
+She has worked extensively with young adults and families through local nonprofits and for the City of Seattle, supporting clients in overcoming tremendous barriers to live healthy lives and bring about long lasting, positive generational change.
+She holds BA degrees in Psychology and Sociology from Western Washington University and an MSW from the University of Washington.
+Mahogany is Seattle born and raised, and is proud to serve the Seattle and King County community through Seattle LINC.